Previous dayJanuary 1, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 189 km W of Bandon, Oregon on January 1, 2026 at 23:07 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+Seismographs logged a magnitude 2.9 earthquake 189 km W of Bandon, Oregon with origin time 23:07 UTC on January 1, 2026.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 43.359°, -126.719°.
+The epicenter is at 43.359°, -126.719°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-01